Creating economic value for the region and for our investors and stakeholders.

 STRIVING FOR EXCELLENCE

 FFC has engaged third party consultants who are assisting us to ensure that all the necessary licenses and permits are obtained with the objective of fulfilling the requirements of the IFC’s Performance Standards.
-For example, we are committed to full compliance with the IFC’s performance standard five, requiring compensation to all individuals displaced by its operations.
+We are one of the few, if not only, forestry companies adhering to these extremely stringent standards.

 Ensuring that our land acquisitions are fully aligned with a shared value approach, FFC conducts a detailed analysis of the social, environmental, and legal aspects of every property.
 This includes using technology to assist us in identifying conservation areas and places that could be used for productive farm use.
 We search out land where we could add value, specifically degraded grasslands, and will not work in environmentally sensitive areas.
 When identifying potential land, FFC will only consider property that is properly titled.
 We acquire the rights directly from the owner and will not buy from intermediaries.
 This ensures that payment goes directly to the owner, that we have a full understanding of the reasons why the landowner is selling, and to ensure that no historical displacement previously took place.